robertmc0/modules-test/modules/authorization/role-assignments/README.md

 # Role Assignments Module

-This module deploys Microsoft.Authorization roleAssignments
+This module deploys Microsoft.Authorization roleAssignments at the subscription level

 ## Description